Mark Lowry: Videos

 Lowry's first video was Mark Lowry: My First Comedy Video made in 1988.
 Next, he made Mark Lowry: The Last Word in 1992 at the Tivoli Theatre in Chattanooga, Tennessee.
 He taped Mark Lowry: Mouth in Motion in 1993 at Carpenter's Home Church in Lakeland, Florida.
 The album won a Dove Award for Long Form Music Video of the Year at the 25th GMA Dove Awards in 1994.
 He made Mark Lowry: Remotely Controlled in 1995.
-Mark Lowry on Broadway was performed and captured to DVD at the Beacon Theatre in NYC in 2000, and Mark Lowry Goes to Hollywood was performed and captured to DVD at the Cerritos Center in Cerritos, California, in January 2005.
+Mark Lowry on Broadway was performed and captured to DVD at the Beacon Theatre in New York City in 2000, and Mark Lowry Goes to Hollywood was performed and captured to DVD at the Cerritos Center in Cerritos, California, in January 2005.

 Current projects

-Lowry continues to tour the United States performing his music and comedy concerts as well as recording music and comedy CD albums and videos.
+Lowry continues to tour the United States performing his music and comedy concerts, as well as recording music and comedy CD albums and videos.
 He records and publishes several podcasts, including Saturdays with Mark and Tony, a weekly podcast with Tony Campolo.
 He co-hosts Bill Gaither's Homecoming Radio with Bill Gaither and Phil Brower.
 Starting in March 2011, he has been a frequent co-host of the Red Letter Christians TV show with Campolo.

 Lowry has streamed live almost every day on his YouTube channel since the start of the COVID-19 pandemic.
 He livestreams "Just Whenever" several times a week, if not daily, and hosts "First Mondays with Mark" on the first Monday of each month, joined by his friends Coleen and Phillip.

-Family
+Personal life

 Lowry is single.
-He has a brother, sister, three nieces and three nephews.
+He has a brother, sister, three nieces, and three nephews.

+On December 2, 2013 Lowry's mother died aged 79 and then on May 18, 2022, his father died aged 90.
+Lowry has talked often in his comedy about having ADHD when he was a child.
+He has joked that he now has "dropped the H" because he's "too old to be hyper"."